Making the best of every phase of your cycle

 Menstruation (Days 1-5)

-What to do: Get a massage, do some DIY spa treatments, take an afternoon nap, get a facial, take a long walk in nature, try meditation, snuggle up to a good romantic comedy or do some relaxing yoga.
+What to do: Get a massage, do some DIY spa treatments, take an afternoon nap, get a facial, take a long walk in nature, try meditation, snuggle up with a good book or do some relaxing yoga.

 The Follicular Phase (Days 6-14)

-What to do: Go for a long hike in nature, schedule a fun girls night out, plan a trip, try hot yoga or zumba and go for a run.
-Don’t be afraid to work up a sweat!
+What to do: Go for a long hike in nature, schedule a fun night out, try a new sport or plan a steamy date night.
+It's time to work up a sweat!

 The Luteal Phase (Days 15-28)

-During this phase, your body is preparing itself for a whole new cycle so your energy levels may be a bit lower as your hormone production begins, bringing premenstrual symptoms (PMS) along with them.
+During this phase, your body is preparing itself for a new cycle, so your energy levels may fall as your hormone production begins, bringing premenstrual symptoms (PMS) along with them.

 What to do: Buy some quality dark chocolate, include magnesium and iron-rich foods in your diet.